tsunami416604/azure-docs.hu-hu/articles/ansible/ansible-devtest-labs-configure.md

 ## <a name="create-the-lab"></a>A tesztkörnyezet létrehozása

-A következő feladat a minta labor hoz létre.
+A következő feladat létrehozza a minta labort.

 ```yml
 - name: Create the lab